Understanding the CFNAI Components

 So here is a close-up view since 2000:

 But a snapshot of the 21st century contains only two recessions, so it's unclear how the individual components have behaved in during the seven recessions since the 1967 starting point for this data series.

 Here is a set of charts showing each of the four components since 1967.
 Because of the highly volatile nature of the data, the charts are based on three-month moving averages, a smoothing strategy favored by the Chicago Fed economists.
-I've also highlighted the values for the months that the NBER subsequently identified as recession starts.
+The values for the months that the NBER subsequently identified as recession starts are also indicated.

 There's a lot to digest in the individual charts.
-Clearly the first two (production and income and employment and unemployment, and hours) are the more volatile of the quartet.
-It is also obvious that personal consumption and housing has been the biggest drag since the onset of the Great Recession.
-In fact, if I use the Excel default vertical axis (optimized for the data) rather than using the same vertical scale for all four components, the sustained lethargy of this CFNAI component is quite dramatic.
-We can readily see that it's the clear outlier in the quartet.
-The good news is that the trend is generally on the mend.
+Clearly the first two ("Production and Income" and "Employment, Unemployment and Hours") are the more volatile of the quartet.
+It is also obvious that "Personal Consumption and Housing" has been the biggest drag since the onset of the Great Recession.
+Its current level is lower than at the onset of five of the seven recessions during the history of this data series.

-I'll close this dissection of the CFNAI components by reassembling them for a closer look at their collective 3-month moving averages since 2007.
+To close this dissection of the CFNAI components, let's reassemble them for a closer look at their collective 3-month moving averages since 2007.